web-mojo/ReelGuard-Releases/README.md

 - Edit assistants and post-production teams handling card media
 - Anyone who wants a final “did we really back up this card?” check before reusing cards

-Important: ReelGuard is designed to **avoid system drives and non-removable drives** for destructive operations.
+Important: ReelGuard is designed to **ignore system drives and non-removable drives** to avoid potentially dangerous operations.
 However, wiping and fake-formatting are always potentially destructive actions. **Always double-check you are operating on the correct card or drive** to avoid unwanted data loss.
 Make sure you read and understand the documentation and use at your own risk!

 ---

 ## System Requirements

 - Windows 10 or Windows 11 (64-bit)
-- Administrator rights to install the desktop app
+- Local Admin rights to install the desktop app
 - Administrator rights to use the fake-format function

 ---